Nadal, Barty advance in straight sets at Australia Open - WTMJ

 AP Sports Writer

-MELBOURNE, Australia (AP) — Facing a break point late in the third set, Rafael Nadal sprinted to his left and hit a running, around-the-post forehand that landed just inside the line.
+MELBOURNE, Australia (AP) — Facing a break point late in the third set, Rafael Nadal sprinted to his left and hit a running forehand winner from way out wide.

-The lingering back soreness that bothered the 20-time major champion ahead of the Australian Open wasn’t going to stop him from finishing his first-round match as quickly as he could.
+A slow-motion fist pump was a very subdued celebration by his standards.
+The 20-time major champion wasn’t going to let the lingering back soreness that bothered him ahead of the Australian Open stop him from getting through the first round as soon as he possibly could.

-Laslo Djere, ranked 56th, shrugged, his head dropped and he no doubt wondered what more he needed to do to win a point.
+Laslo Djere, ranked 56th, watched the winner land, held out both hands, and no doubt wondered what more he needed to do to win a point.

-He’d had three break points when Nadal was serving for the second set, and didn’t get close to cashing in one.

 When Djere, going for everything, double-faulted to open what became the last game of the match, a woman in the crowd at Rod Laver Arena yelled out “It’s all right, Laslo.”